arunravindrn/redux-forms/README.md

 ## React Redux Forms Assignment
 The assignment involves submitting a form to a test server on clicking submit button and uploading an image when the image is selected to the test server using react redux architecture.

+## libraries involved
+### redux
+### react-redux
+### redux-thunk - for handling asynchronous actions  using redux
+### react bootstrap - for styling react components
+### axios - for network requests

 ## Main files
 ### index.js